kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 impact as it'll be running as an unprivileged user there.

-The following security vulnerabilities are mitigated with user namespaces and it is expected that using user namespaces would mitigate against some of the future vulnerabilities.
-Some examples are:
+The following security vulnerabilities are mitigated with user namespaces and it is expected that using them would mitigate against some of the future vulnerabilities.
 - CVE-2016-8867: Privilege escalation inside containers
   - https://github.com/moby/moby/issues/27590
 - CVE-2018-15664: TOCTOU race attack that allows to read/write files in the host